Climate action

 We’re focused on decoupling emissions from business growth by improving how we measure and report supply chain carbon reductions.
 While carbon accounting is still developing and data quality varies, we continue to invest in initiatives like responsibly sourced raw materials to drive progress.

 As we continue to grow our business, it’s critical that we decouple emissions from sales.
-An important part of this is ensuring we can quantify and report the reductions already happening across our supply chain.
+An important part of this is ensuring we can quantify and report the reductions already happening across our supply chain, as well as developing projects with our suppliers to reduce climate impact.

-But carbon accounting remains an emerging discipline, and the availability and quality of scope 3 data is often limited.
-This is compounded by supply chain complexity meaning that assumptions and estimations are a necessary part of calculating our footprint.
-As a result, we’re not always able to fully capture the carbon benefits of these interventions.
-Despite this, our investment in vital supply chain initiatives, such as our responsibly sourced raw materials programme, remains ongoing.
+Carbon accounting remains an emerging discipline, and we continue to work to improve the availability and quality of our Scope 3 data.
+The Partnership operates in complex supply chains, meaning that assumptions and estimations are a necessary part of calculating our footprint.
+Despite this, we’re working hard to capture the carbon benefits of our interventions.
+For example, our investment in vital supply chain initiatives, such as our responsibly sourced raw materials programme, remains ongoing with a view to accounting for the benefits of this work in our Scope 3 reporting.

 More broadly, achieving net zero requires a coordinated effort across sectors that is led effectively by positive national policy.
-As such, it is critical that the government establishes enabling legal and policy frameworks as part of a regulatory environment that drives carbon reduction, supports innovation and promotes sustainable practices.
+As such, it’s critical that the government establishes enabling legal and policy frameworks as part of a regulatory environment that drives carbon reduction, supports innovation and promotes sustainable practices.

 Looking forward